BerkKivilcim/TU-Delft---PhD-Multirooftop---Interview-Assignment/README.md

 ## Instructions: How to Run the Notebook

-Follow these steps to properly set up and run the notebook on your local machine:
+Follow these steps to properly set up and run the code on your local machine:

 ### Step 1: Download Anaconda

-Download the appropriate version of **Anaconda** for your operating system from the official website (free):
+Download the appropriate version of **Anaconda** for your operating system from the official website:

 [https://www.anaconda.com/download/success](https://www.anaconda.com/download/success)

+---

+### Step 2: Launch Anaconda Prompt

+After the installation is complete, open the **Anaconda Prompt** application.

 ---